 An automatic drip coffee maker is a device that heats water and sprays it over the coffee basket.
 While manual drippers are extremely popular, the term drip coffee brewer usually refers to automatic electric machines.

 High-end machines allow you to alter the brewing variables like temperature, dosing, and flow rate.
-But the simpler machines common to most households are as easy as hitting a button.
+However, the simpler machines common to most households are as easy as hitting a button.

 How Does a Drip Coffee Maker Work?